intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

 abc: true
 ---

 Tonal harmony is easiest to study when when it follows strict rules, and because of this, we have studied harmonic function thus far through the lens of major and minor keys.
 In real music however, the relationship between modes is more fluid.

+## Mode mixture (modal interchange)

 Look at the following chart of the chords of parallel major and minor keys.
 How many common chords are there?
-Are these closely- or distantly-related keys?
+Does you answer fit with your perception of two keys that are distantly-related by the definition we used in when studying modulation?

 C major | Chord | Chord | C minor
  --- | --- | --- | ---